juspay/airborne/react-plugin/NATIVE_INITIALIZATION.md

 ## Important Notes

-1. **Initialize Once**: Airborne should be initialized only once when the app starts.
-The implementation includes checks to prevent re-initialization.

-2. **Native Instance**: The Airborne instance is created and managed in native code.
+1. **Native Instance**: The Airborne instance should be created and managed in native code.
 React Native only accesses this instance, it doesn't create its own.

-3. **Thread Safety**: The implementation is thread-safe on both platforms.
+2. **Thread Safety**: The implementation is thread-safe on both platforms.

-4. **Callbacks**: The lazy download and tracker callbacks are handled in native code.
+3. **Callbacks**: The lazy download and onEvent should be handled in native code.
 You can expose these to React Native if needed by adding event emitters.

 ## Troubleshooting

 1. **Module not found**: Make sure you've rebuilt the app after adding the native code
 2. **Airborne not initialized**: Ensure the initialization code runs before any React Native code tries to use the module
 3. **Build errors**: Check that you've added the Airborne SDK dependencies correctly
+4. **Compatibility**: Please use node 20, java 17 to run the example apps.

 ## Future Enhancements

-To fully integrate with the actual Airborne SDK:

-1. Replace the placeholder implementations in `AirborneiOS.m` with actual SDK calls
-2. Import the actual Airborne iOS SDK headers
-3. Handle the actual callbacks and events from the SDK
+1. Handle the actual callbacks and events from the SDK
-4. Add more methods as needed for your use case
+2. Add more methods as needed for your use case